stevekrouse/rose/README.md

 - switch the order of last member expression of call expression for move sprite 10

+- add first-line block so you can add things at the top

+- when you click around in the text editor, it should select in the blocks selection
+  - and vice-versa: selection in the UI should highlight the text in the editor (this will probably be easy-ish)
+  - and things should scroll into view on both

 - make a list of UI ideas to mimic from notion.so

 - transformations
   - edit string
   - edit identifier
   - delete stuff

+- arrow key navigation
+  - right - next sibling to right
+  - left - next sibling to left
+  - up -- parent
+  - down -- first child
+  - esc - out of edit mode

+- search for block

 - visualize all the types
   - array expression